WoolongT/landing-page/README.md

 practicing with a mastery game called "Flexbox Zombies".
 This game is a godsend, it teaches you the functions of the different elements and their properties in a fun way.
 My understanding of exactly how to use the display containers has increased twice over.
 Will have to find more games like this that help ease the process.

+5/17/22
+After 21 days of growing pains, many flexbox tutorials and coffee breaks, today is the day i've finally complteted this project!
+There are still spacing issues that have to be addressed and I also want to replace the placeholder items with content to relfect a professional web-page, but i'll get to that further down the road.
+My main obstacle in completing this landing page was understanding how flexbox functions and what each of the selectors are capable of.
+A few fun minigames and MDN articles for a few days has mostly cleared up this confusion, but am still working on solidifying my knowledge (shoutout to Flexbox Zombies!)
+Other issues were: figuring out proper sizes for text/divs, header/footer sizing + placement (needs work), proper code management, flexbox containers, content spacing and figuring out how to merge branches with git (almost got me there!)
+Onto the next project!